 Feedback on accessible services

-The Customer Service Centre (CSC) located in the Rideau Centre opens June 29 with temporarly reduced hours:
+The OC Transpo Customer Service Centre in the Rideau Centre is open.

 We welcome your feedback about how OC Transpo’s programs and services are delivered to persons with disabilities.
 Your comments may help us identify areas that need improvement.